 And I have to say, this is probably the most gratifying organization project I’ve ever tackled!
 I can’t think of any project that has had such a dramatic impact for such a small amount of time and money. 🙂

 I found everything for this linen closet organizing at Walmart Home!
-I’m sharing everything I used below, a few other adorable baskets and bins, plus a few other items that are great for getting ready for guests for the holiday season.
+I’m sharing everything I used below, a few other adorable baskets and bins, plus a few other items that are great for getting your home ready for guests.
 And they have free shipping and returns for purchases over $35!

 Shop Linen Closet Organizing